 Babesia gibsoni is also found in the United States.
 This one is interesting in that it is transmitted directly from dog to dog, through bite wounds, as opposed to tick bites.

 Babesia organisms infect the dog’s circulating red blood cells.
 The incubation period is one to three weeks.
-Symptoms are similar to the other tick-borne disease described above (fever, lethargy, inappetence, lymph node enlargement, splenic enlargement), but the main symptom Babesia causes is anemia, which results in pale or jaundiced (yellow) mucous membranes and weakness.
+Symptoms are like the other tick-borne disease described above (fever, lethargy, inappetence, lymph node enlargement, splenic enlargement), but the main symptom Babesia causes is anemia, which results in pale or jaundiced (yellow) mucous membranes and weakness.

 Babesia cannot be detected in the point-of-care test that screens for the above-mentioned tick-borne diseases.
 A PCR test is required to detect infection with Babesia.